stencilproject/Stencil/docs/templates.rst

     {# My comment is completely hidden #}

-.. _template-inheritance:

 Whitespace Control
 ------------------

-Stencil supports the same syntax as Jinja for whitespace control, see [their docs for more information](https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control).
+Stencil supports the same syntax as Jinja for whitespace control, see `their docs for more information <https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control>`_.

 Essentially, Stencil will **not** trim whitespace by default.
 However you can:

 - Control how this is handled for the whole template by setting the trim behaviour.
 We provide a few pre-made combinations such as `nothing` (default), `smart` and `all`.
 More granular combinations are possible.
 - You can disable this per-block using the `+` control character.
 For example `{{+ if … }}` to preserve whitespace before.
 - You can force trimming per-block by using the `-` control character.
 For example `{{ if … -}}` to trim whitespace after.

+.. _template-inheritance:

 Template inheritance
 --------------------